Tosyyyaaa/past-echoes-explorer/README.md

 ## Hackathon Work — London VibeHack by Eurasian Hub (1 November 2025)

-This repository contains hackathon work that placed 2nd on the London VibeHack.
-Sponsors whose tools were used in the project: Perplexity, OpenAI
+This repository contains hackathon work that placed 2nd on the London VibeHack. \n Sponsors whose tools were used in the project: Perplexity, OpenAI

 ## PastPort — Past Echoes Explorer